handsomeboy/CS766/Active_Contours.md

 Once the GVF vector **v**(_x,y_) has been calculate, the external potential energy force in the dynamic snake equation is replaced with this term, yielding a GVF snake, which is solved in a similar manner to the traditional snake equation i.e. dynamically and iteratively.

 ### Circular Shape Prior
+I noticed that the active snake approach with the current energy terms took a really long time to converge to its final boundary value.
+In some cases, it would not converge even after 3000-4000 iterations of the dynamic algorithm.
+While I'm not sure about the exact cause of the lack of convergence, I suspect that it might be due to the lack of a well defined image gradient within the lens region.

+In order to counter this, an addition energy term was added based on the following observations

+* thwer